 A member of the Council on Foreign Relations, Matos Rodríguez is also an Aspen Institute Ascend Fellow.
-He serves on the boards of the Hispanic Association of Colleges and Universities (HACU), Phipps Houses, the United Way of New York City and the Research Alliance for New York City Schools.
+He is the current Board Chair of the Hispanic Association of Colleges and Universities (HACU), and serves in the boards of Phipps Houses, the United Way of New York City, the TIAA Hispanic Advisory Council, and the Research Alliance for New York City Schools.

 Matos Rodríguez has an extensive publication record in the fields of Women’s, Puerto Rican, Caribbean, and Latino Studies and Migration.
 He is the author of Women and Urban Life in Nineteenth-Century San Juan, Puerto Rico, 1820-1862 (University Presses of Florida, 1999; Marcus Weiner, 2001); co-author of “Pioneros”: Puerto Ricans in New York City, 1896-1948 (Arcadia, 2001); editor of A Nation of Women: An Early Feminist Speaks Out / Mi opinión sobre las libertades, derechos y deberes de la mujer by Luisa Capetillo (Arte Público Press, 2005); co-editor of Puerto Rican Women’s History: New Perspectives (M.E.
 Sharpe, 1998); co-editor of Blackwell Reader on the Americas (Blackwell, 2003); and co-editor of Boricuas in Gotham: Puerto Ricans in the Making of Modern New York City (Marcus Weiner, 2004).